ptycho/ptypy/CONTRIB.rst

 Please ensure you satisfy most of PEP8_ recommendations.
 We are not dogmatic about this, but following the same standards as others makes reading code much easier.
 For scientific code we consider it OK to break a few of the rules, like line length if what is written maps to a well-defined mathematical operation, or the use of single character variables for a more direct mapping to equations.

+Testing
+^^^^^^^

+Not much testing exists at the time of writing this document, but we are aware that this is something that should change.
+If you want to contribute code, it would be very good practice to also submit related tests.

 Branches
 ^^^^^^^^